 Fashion executives are anticipating a tough year ahead as the global economic slowdown threatens to reverse the industry’s rapid post-pandemic recovery.
-According to McKinsey’s ‘The State of Fashion’ report, 84% of industry leaders expect market conditions to worsen or stay the same in 2023.
+According to McKinsey’s ‘The State of Fashion’ report, industry leaders believe the prevailing challenge they’ll face in 2025 will be the constant state of uncertainty, mirroring the anticipation of restrained economic expansion, enduring inflationary pressures, and fragility in consumer confidence.

 Particularly for enterprise brands, serving customers at scale across numerous channels, responding to market changes in a timely fashion can prove challenging.
-However, as the turbulence of recent years have shown, those that capitalize on the right opportunities, predicting and planning for future trends in fashion ahead of the curve, can thrive even during the most difficult of times.
+However, as the turbulence of recent years has shown, those who capitalize on the right opportunities, predicting and planning for future trends in fashion ahead of the curve, can thrive even during the most difficult of times.

-Industry executives view sustainability (16%), agility (13%) and brand differentiation (12%) — which reflect the desires and values of these young consumers — as the biggest opportunities for fashion in 2023, according to McKinsey.
+Industry executives view fast fashion, brand marketing, and generative AI — which reflect the desires and values of these young consumers — as the biggest opportunities for fashion in 2025, according to McKinsey.

 Sustainability and agility have been priorities for fashion for a number of years.
 However, shoppers don’t just want brands to wait and see what is trending in fashion before they act.
 Brand differentiation reflects the growing desire for businesses to go above and beyond what is typically expected of them and find exciting, creative and, increasingly, digital ways to grab attention in a competitive fashion market.